 For Org mode to recognize timestamps, they need to be in the specific format.
 All commands listed below produce timestamps in the correct format.

-Like C-c ., but insert an inactive timestamp that will not cause an agenda entry.
+Like C-c ., but insert an inactive timestamp that does not cause an agenda entry.

-Change the item under the cursor in a timestamp.
-The cursor can be on a year, month, day, hour or minute.
-When the timestamp contains a time range like ‘15:30-16:30’, modifying the first time will also shift the second, shifting the time block with constant length.
+On the beginning or enclosing bracket of a timestamp, change its type.
+Within a timestamp, change the item under point.
+Point can be on a year, month, day, hour or minute.
+When the timestamp contains a time range like ‘15:30-16:30’, modifying the first time also shifts the second, shifting the time block with constant length.
 To change the length, modify the second time.
-Note that if the cursor is in a headline and not at a timestamp, these same keys modify the priority of an item. (see Priorities).
-The key bindings also conflict with shift-selection and related modes (see Conflicts).